progund/cave-sprint-2/README.md

 In the if-block, do as before.
 See the lecture slides for hints.

+Don't forget that according to the new design, takeThing(...) should now declare that it throws RuleViolationException, to force the GUI code to try-catch it.
 ## Verify that the ThingRuleTest passes
 Use the ./build.sh script (if you are running bash) to build the whole project.
 Then use the ./run_tests.sh script to run the tests.